EMPOWERING PEOPLE TO REGAIN CONTROL OF THEIR LIVES -- PROVIDING A HAND UP, NOT A HAND OUT

 We invite you to join with us as we strive to faithfully serve as the hands and feet of Jesus in our community.
 Be a part of the solution.

 Every year, the Metro Denver Homeless Initiative conducts a Point-in-Time study (in conjunction with local service providers, including Cold Weather Care) to estimate the number of individuals who are experiencing homelessness in the seven County Metro Denver area.
-On January 27, 2014, they counted 5,812 individuals experiencing homelessness and 2,230 people at-risk for homelessness.
+On January 26, 2015, they counted 6,130 individuals experiencing homelessness.

 And while the number of homeless individuals living in our community is staggering, thousands more are existing one paycheck away from homelessness, struggling to make ends meet as they grapple with decisions such as choosing between buying groceries or paying their utility bills